captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## ALISON:
-Oh yes, it’s all gonna be just fine.
+Oh yes, everything’s going to be just fine.
 Slam.
 Crash.

 ---

-## THE KIDS, BOBBY JEREMY, AND THE SUSAN DEYS:
-BA BA BA BA
-BA BA BA BA
+template: 2col
+## BRUCE:
+Who fucking left these here?
+I just varnished this table!

+## ALISON:
+[REPEATING BRUCE]
+“...Varnish…”

 ---

-BA BA BA BA
-BA BA BA BA BA
+## HELEN:
+Bruce—

+Bruce, what are you doing!?
+Those are library books!!
+Stop it!

 ---

+template: 2col
+## BRUCE:
+Take these back to the library, you stupid, crazy bitch!

+## SMALL ALISON:
+[UNDERNEATH, THROUGOUT]

+BA BA BA BA (etc.)

+---

+template: 2col
+## HELEN:
+Go!
+Go!
+Just go!
+You’re going to be late for your appointment.
+Just go.

+## BRUCE:
+Don’t fucking tell me what to do!

+---

+## HELEN:
+Bruce, if you miss this appointment we are in a lot of trouble.

+---

+template: 2col
+## HELEN:
+Do you understand that?

+## BRUCE:
+Thank you for the lecture.
+I can handle my own business!

+---

+template: 2col
+## HELEN:
+If you’re not home for dinner, I’m throwing it in the toilet!

+## BOBBY JEREMY AND THE SUSAN DEYS:
+BA BA BA BA<br>
+BA BA BA BA (etc)

+---

 ## BOBBY JEREMY:
-TODAY I WOKE UP WITH A FEELING THAT I DID NOT RECOGNIZE
+TODAY I WOKE UP WITH A FEELING <br>
+THAT I DID NOT RECOGNIZE

 ---

-## KIDS, SUSAN DEYS:
+## THE SUSAN DEYS:
-STRANGE FEELING YEAH
+STRANGE FEELING, YEAH

 ---

 ## BOBBY JEREMY:
-OUR HAPPY LIFE SEEMED FAR AWAY AND EVERYTHING WAS MADE OF LIES
+OUR HAPPY LIFE SEEMED FAR AWAY <br>
+AND EVERYTHING WAS MADE OF LIES

 ---

-## KIDS, SUSAN DEYS:
+## THE SUSAN DEYS:
 LIES YEAH

 ---

 ## BOBBY JEREMY:
-THE SKY WAS TURNING DARK WHEN BABY I LOOKED IN YOUR EYES AND THAT’S WHEN I KNEW
+THE SKY WAS TURNING DARK <br>
+WHEN BABY I LOOKED IN YOUR EYES

+---

+AND THAT’S WHEN I KNEW<br>
+WOAH OH OH OH

 ---